Gadgets Gizmos and Units of Measure

 You may bring your mobile ap. or a Fitbit in.
 How helpful are these gadgets or are they just gizmos?
 If you are away from the gym you can use different bits of kit and it is now common to see runners with their mobiles strapped to their arm.
 More commonly these are for listening to audio books and music which is fine but spare a thought for other users of space.
 As a keen walker I despair a little as I like to hear and be aware of the countryside’s flora and fauna around me.
 Be careful about cars and bikes, the latter being less visible until they are on you.
 Anyway, back in the gym, you can monitor performance and set yourself goals to guide you.
 We can do this usually via a digital touch screen.
 The treadmill is probably the main piece of equipment with an adjustable lever(s) that adjust the speed of the moving platform,

 Screens provide access to information

-The illustration shows the screen attached to my treadmill with the trademark, Technogym (not shown).
-Time (min:sec), calories Kcal, distance Km, heart rate (beats/min), moves, power (watts), effort level, whole digits, speed revs per minute (rpm) form the basic measurement unit.
+The screen attached to my treadmill with the trademark, Technogym (not shown) records time (min:sec), calories Kcal, distance Km, heart rate (beats/min), moves, power (watts), effort level, whole digits, speed revs per minute (rpm) form the basic measurement unit.

 Quality of equipment